Skip to content

 severities:

-sev2: "This signifies a significant production degradation scenario impacting a large portion of users."
+sev2: "High significant degradation for a large portion of users."

 Statuses